szaumoor/ZSTweaks/ZSTweaks/README.md

 - **Archmage Robes**
   - AC set to 5 (vanilla), and it improves AC by 1 (new)
   - Magic resistance improved by 10%, not 5%
-  - Magic damage resistance improved by 25%
+  - Magic damage resistance: +25%
   - Casting speed improved by 1
   - Saving throws bonus against Spell at +2, +1 for the rest